Localtings/Batch-Renderer/README.md

 # Batch Renderer

-A 2d opengl batch renderer written in c that im working on
+My attempt to make a 2d opengl batch renderer without any tutorials :]